When the Caregiving Dynamic is Complicated

 If your parent is living with Alzheimer's disease or other types of dementia, their behavior is very much affected by the disease.
 Talk to their healthcare provider, the Alzheimer's Association or other experts to better understand what's going on.
 Recognize that lashing out, aggression, unfounded accusations and so forth are symptoms of the disease.
 Learning strategies for coping with these behaviors increases the likelihood that the time you spend with your parent will be peaceful and even meaningful.

-See the box on the right of this article for a special note about dementia.
 If your parent does not have dementia, it's still important to consider the effects of other health conditions they may have.
 Arthritis, depression, stroke, osteoporosis and other common ailments can tax a person's temperament, so a loved one who always was snappish and demanding might become more so.
-Learn about their specific health problems, and empathize as best you can.
+Learn about their specific health problems and empathize as best you can.

 Bring in an expert.
 A social worker or a geriatric care manager (also known as an aging life care professional) can help you sort through the issues and provide mediation if it's hard for you to communicate with your parent (and perhaps your siblings).
 These professionals also can help the family access support services for your parent.